odoo/odoo/doc/reference/views.rst

   is not set, the gantt view will fall back to the id of the form view in the current action, if any.

+``dynamic_range``
+  if set, the gantt view will start at the first record, instead of starting at the beginning of the year/month/day.

 ``thumbnails``
   This allows to display a thumbnail next to groups name if the group is a relationnal field.
   This expects a python dict which keys are the name of the field on the active model.